 Graduate school, while not required for all careers, can be a great way to advance a graduate’s knowledge, skills and job prospects – or to re-train prior to a career change.

-Master’s degree programs are often described as ‘research-based’ or ‘professional’ – the difference is usually in whether a research thesis/dissertation is required or whether the program is intended as a terminal degree.
+Master’s degree programs are often described as “research-based” or “professional” – the difference is usually in whether a thesis/dissertation is required or whether the program is intended as a terminal degree.
 While there are no hard and fast rules, most graduates of professional degree programs do not continue into doctoral programs.
-For a few professions (e.g. a university faculty member) a doctorate is required; most professors complete a research-based master’s degree first.
+For a few professions (e.g., a university faculty member) a doctorate is required; most professors complete a research-based master’s degree first.

-The Master of Science in Geospatial Analysis in the Department of Geography at UMW is considered a professional program; a 6-credit capstone project is required to demonstrate that an independent project can be carried out.
+The Master of Science in Geospatial Analysis in the Department of Geography at UMW is considered a professional program; a 6-credit capstone project is required to demonstrate that graduates can conduct independent research.

 Common types of master’s degree programs open to geography majors:

 - Geography: select an area of emphasis (e.g. cultural, physical, historical)

 - Planning: select an area of emphasis (e.g. regional, urban, environmental)